 Screenplay Readers Terms of Service

-Your submission of materials permits us to read and critique your work, but in no way gives us any claim of ownership or claim of rights of any kind to any of your ideas, characters, plot, themes, et cetera..
+Your submission of materials permits us to read and critique your work, but in no way gives us any claim of ownership or claim of rights of any kind to any of your ideas, characters, stories, themes, et cetera.
 Nor will we or any of our employees or assigns distribute, in any way, your information or your work to any third parties.

 If you are in any way averse to receiving critical feedback – feedback which you might disagree with – we respectfully request that you do not use our service, as our service is providing critical feedback.

 a) You disagree with our readers’ opinions.

 b) You feel that our reader(s) focused on things you’d rather they’d not have focused on.
 You understand when ordering our service that you do not dictate what our readers choose to critique or not critique about your work.

 d) You feel our reader’s notes don’t align with a previous reader’s notes from the same order or a previous service we provided.
 Our readers don’t read previous readers’ coverages of your script.

 We read every word of every line of every page.
 But that doesn’t mean you’ve communicated your point clearly.
 What you might think is 100% clear on your script page, in reality might not be clear at all to someone reading your script for the first time.
 A free redo or fixing of your coverage or notes is only warranted if we clearly did not provide what we promised on our website.

 You agree when you order our service that we reserve the right to critique or not critique any particular aspect of your work.

 Our screenplay readers are given leeway to write as much or as little about each aspect of your script as they like.
 So some aspects or details of your script may be commented upon less, or even ignored, at the expense of focusing on others.
 We cannot provide a redo or refund just because you feel our reader didn’t focus on what you wanted them to focus on.